taylorcaton/VG-Price-Checker/README.md

-# Video Game Price-Checker
+# DEPRECATED Video Game Price-Checker

-## Deprecation Notice

-THIS SCRAPER NO LONGER WORKS
+THIS SCRAPER SOURCE IS NO LONGER AVAILABLE

 ---